MicrosoftDocs/Viva/Viva/insights/Use/insight-ona-measures.md

 # Organizational network analysis metrics

-*This experience is only available through private preview at this time.*
+*This experience is only available through private preview.*

 The organizational network analysis (ONA) graphs used for some of the Workplace Analytics visual insights use the influence metric to help you visualize and analyze relationships within your organization.